CrashCash/FlashAirScripts/README.md

 * **APPSSID** and **APPNETWORKKEY** are the name and password of your wireless network.
 The card only does 2.4GHz, so it won't show up on a 5GHz system.
-  It also doesn't tolerate blanks or non-ASCII characters in the network name
+  It also doesn't tolerate blanks or non-ASCII characters in the network name.
-  - even though they're legal.
 Note that APPNETWORKKEY becomes a row of asterisks after the first time the card connects successfully to the network.

 * Copy the values of **CID** and **VERSION** from your old CONFIG file